m-Vins/OS161-DEMAND-PAGING/README.md

 This paper describes the work done by Vincenzo Mezzela, Andrea Taurino and Riccardo Tornesello regarding the project inherent the OS internals part of the System and Device Programming course at Politecnico di Torino[.](http://ww.polito.it)
 We improved **OS161** by including **Virtual Memory Management with Demand Paging and Swapping** (Cabodi project 1).
 We chose to implement a per-process page table, handling the problem of the empty virtual memory area.
-Writing operations on read-only pages and illegal memory accesses are other minor details that we took care of in our project.
+Writing operations on read -only pages and illegal memory accesses are other minor details that we took care of in our project.

 ---